- What is a B2B podcast?

 Repurposing your podcast

-One of the best things about podcasting is that you can transcribe and repurpose the content.
-There are several ways to do this, including:
+of the best things about podcasting is that you can transcribe and repurpose

-- Convert your podcast into a video and upload it to platforms that favor video content like Instagram and Facebook.
+upload it to platforms that favor video content like Instagram and Facebook. - Convert your video files into audio

-- Share your Facebook Live videos on other platforms.
+files and add them to your podcast feed. - Share your Facebook Live videos on other

-- Create audio files, video snippets, and shareable quotes.
+upgrades. - Create audio files, video snippets,

-Some of this needs to be done manually, but tools like Repurpose can help with automating some aspects.
-It depends on your strategy.
+of this needs to be done manually, but tools like Repurpose can help with automating some

 What equipment do you need to start a B2B podcast?

-Creating a podcast doesn’t have to be expensive.
+podcast doesn’t have to be expensive.

-If you’re starting out, a microphone and pop filter would be a great place to start.
-As you grow, you can add or upgrade to the other pieces to improve your production quality.
+starting out, a microphone and pop filter would be a great place to start.
+As

 Microphone

-The Blue Yeti comes highly recommended.
-It has four different recording modes: cardioid, bidirectional, omnidirectional, and stereo.
+Blue Yeti comes highly recommended.
+It has four different recording modes:

-The modes you would probably use the most are as follows:
+modes you would probably use the most are as follows:

-- Bidirectional mode is great for in-person interviews at the same location; simultaneously records front and back and blocks out sound from the sides
+is great for in-person interviews at the same location; simultaneously records

 Pop filter

-When recording, be aware that certain sounds cause people to expel more air than other sounds.
+other sounds.
 This can often result in pop or click sounds in your recordings.
-A pop filter is an inexpensive way to eliminate these sounds.

-A couple of options include Dragon Pad and Newer NW(B-3).
+couple of options include Dragon Pad

 Boom arm

-A boom arm allows for optimal positioning of the microphone and works best with a shock mount.
-Options include:
+boom arm allows for optimal positioning of the microphone and works best with a

 Shock mount